 At registration time, students are given the opportunity to restrict the release of any or all directory information.
 Forms to restrict access are available in the Office of the Registrar or online:

-NOTE: To save either one of these files to your computer, right-click on the link and choose “Save Target As…”
+NOTE: To save this file to your computer, right-click on the link and choose “Save Target As…”